-This last summer our senior ArtLab interns graduated from high school and moved on to college this fall.
-Let’s look at three of these graduates; their challenges, their voices, and their success:
+Last summer our senior PlatteForum ArtLab Interns graduated from high school and moved on to college.
+Learn more about their challenges, their voices, and their success:

-Leilani Abeyta – Leilani graduated from ArtLab as one of our first youth representatives on PlatteForum’s board of directors.
+Leilani graduated from PlatteForum ArtLab as one of our first youth representatives on PlatteForum’s Board of Directors.
 She was the first generation of her family to graduate high school and to attend college.
-She is now at the Maryland Institute College of Art, Class of 2022, as a full-ride scholarship recipient.
+She is now at the Maryland Institute College of Art, Class of 2022, as a recipient of a full-ride scholarship.

-For Leilani, the ArtLab experience was an eye-opening, revelatory growth experience.
+For Leilani, the PlatteForum ArtLab experience was an eye-opening, revelatory growth experience.
 As she puts it, “ArtLab helped me to take myself seriously as a person and as an artist and helped me uncover the initiative to bring everything I have into my art and into everything I do.”
-As with all graduations, feelings of accomplishment and expectation are mingled with nostalgia for the time spent with mentors and peers.
-Leilani treasures the time spent with people she grew to know and love; the demands, the achievements and most of all, the laughter that comes with true camaraderie.
+As with all of our recent graduates, feelings of accomplishment and expectation are mingled with nostalgia for the time spent with mentors and peers.
+Leilani treasures the time spent with people she grew to know and love.
+She also says she values the the demands, the achievements and most of all, the laughter that comes with true camaraderie.

-Jameelah Mims – Jameelah graduated from high school at the Denver School of Science and Technology; Cole to attend the Community College of Denver, Class of 2022.
+Jameelah graduated from high school at the Denver School of Science and Technology: Cole to attend the Community College of Denver, Class of 2022.
 This might seem like a typical high-school-to-college trajectory, but her story is anything but typical.
-Surviving a period of homelessness, her family facing ongoing economic struggles and dealing with a learning disability were all part of Jameelah’s road to ArtLab and beyond.
+Surviving a period of homelessness, ongoing economic struggles in her family, and navigating school with learning disability were all part of Jameelah’s road to PlatteForum ArtLab and beyond.

-Rogelio Muñoz-Vargas – Rogelio also served on our board of directors as a one of our first youth representatives and graduated from the Denver School of Science and Technology; Cole and now is attending Metropolitan State University, Class of 2022.
-His background as a Dreamer has spurred activism in the areas of LGBTQ+ rights and DACA.
-For his senior project at DSST: Cole, Rogelio created a clothing campaign to raise awareness around DACA, the profits from which were donated to United We Dream, the largest immigrant youth-led community in the country fighting for the DREAM Act.
+Rogelio served on the PlatteForum board of directors as a one of our first youth representatives and graduated from the Denver School of Science and Technology; Cole and now is attending Metropolitan State University, Class of 2022.
+His background as a Dreamer has spurred activism in the areas of both LGBTQ+ rights and DACA.
+For his senior high school project at DSST: Cole, Rogelio created a clothing campaign to raise awareness around DACA.
+The profits from the campaign were donated to United We Dream, the largest immigrant youth-led community in the country fighting for the passage of the legislation known as the DREAM Act.

-Rogelio credits ArtLab with providing a supportive environment for his art and for his commitment to social change.
-“I’m going to miss the sense of community that we created together.
+Rogelio credits PlatteForum ArtLab with providing a supportive environment for his art and for his commitment to social change.
+He expressed the impact of ArtLab when he said, “I’m going to miss the sense of community that we created together.
 I will miss being a part of a group that is very aware of what is going on in the world and is creating art about those issues.
-I don’t know any other place like ArtLab.”
+I don’t know any other place like PlatteForum ArtLab.”